dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

   but ``1e-20`` does not hurt (note that this is the **quadratic** error).
-* One should use multipole-corrected Poisson solvers or other advanced Poisson solvers in any TDDFT run in order to guarantee the convergence of the potential.
+* One should use multipole-corrected Poisson solvers or other advanced Poisson solvers in any TDDFT run in order to guarantee the convergence of the potential with respect to the vacuum size.
   See the documentation on :ref:`advancedpoisson`.

 Next the calculation proceeds as in the grid mode with ``TDDFT`` object.